hanzehogeschool-groningen/questioned/docs/index.rst

-..
-Questioned documentation master file, created by sphinx-quickstart on Tue May 26 16:00:03 2020.
+.. questioned documentation master file, created by sphinx-quickstart on Tue May 26 16:13:23 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Questioned's documentation!
+Welcome to questioned's documentation!
 ======================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4
    :caption: Contents:

+   questioned

 Indices and tables